OpenAIIALab/TUR/README.md

 | | TransWeather [3] | 26.71 | 0.86 |
 | | **TransWeather (Ours)** | **29.96** | **0.92** |

+## Citation
+If our project helps your research or work, please cite our paper or star this repo.
+Thank you!

+@inproceedings{wu2025debiased,
+  title={Debiased All-in-one Image Restoration with Task Uncertainty Regularization}, author={Gang Wu, Junjun Jiang, Yijun Wang, Kui Jiang, and Xianming Liu}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2025}
+}

 ## Acknowledgement